nasa/oceandata-notebooks/docs/notebooks/oci/oci_moana.md

 ## Summary

 MOANA is the first phytoplankton community composition algorithm released for the PACE mission.
 The product provides near-surface concentrations (cells mL⁻¹) of three groups of picophytoplankton (i.e., phytoplankton <2 μm in size): *Prochlorococcus*, *Synechococcus*, and autotrophic picoeukaryotes.
 The algorithm is based on empirical relationships between measured phytoplankton cell concentrations, in situ hyperspectral remote sensing reflectances, and sea surface temperature.
 Further details on the algorithm and its development are provided by [Lange et al. (2020)](https://doi.org/10.1364/OE.398127).
-At present, the MOANA product is available only for the Atlantic Ocean.
+At present, the MOANA product is available only for the Atlantic Ocean, where it has been validated in-situ.

 ## Learning Objectives